The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Linear Paul traps as tools in laser plasma accelerated particle physics

-The setup includes a particle reservoir located above the trap centre that is filled with a few milligrams commercial sample of monodisperse spherical particles, used as target.
-By means of a mechanical loading system, particles fall into the trap through a 100 $\mu $m hole.
+The setup includes a particle reservoir located above the trap centre, filled with a few milligrams commercial sample of monodisperse spherical particles used as target.
+By means of a mechanical loading system the particles fall into the trap through a 100 $\mu $m hole.
 An ion beam -- generated by an ion gun -- is fed into the trap and charges the particles.
-Thus, a few particles are confined within the trap.
-The endcap voltage is dropped off to a value of a few volts before trapping, which yields a strong Coulomb repulsion that expels most of the particles out of the trap leaving just a single one.
+Thus, a few particles are confined in the trap.
+The endcap voltage is dropped off to a value of a few volts before trapping, which yields a strong Coulomb repulsion that expels most of the particles out of the trap leaving just a single one inside.
 Then, the ion gun is shut off and the pressure is reduced to a lower value.
-Simultaneously, the a.c. and d.c. trapping voltages are increased to their maximal values to ensure tight confinement in the radial plan.
-To visualize the particles a 660 nm laser diode (delivering 50 mW of output power) is used.
+Simultaneously, the a.c. and d.c. trapping voltages are increased towards their maximal values to ensure tight confinement in the radial plan.
+A 660 nm laser diode (that delivers $50$ mW of output power) is used to visualize the particles.
 Two thirds of the output power are coupled into a single-mode fiber.
-An adjustable collimator lens performs laser beam focusing to a spot size between 0.25 and 1 mm FWHM (Full-Width at Half Maximum) in the trap centre.
+An adjustable collimator lens performs laser beam focusing to a spot size between $0.25$ and $1$ mm FWHM (Full-Width at Half Maximum) in the trap centre.
 Three independent imaging systems collect the stray light from target.
 A position-sensing diode (PSD) is employed to record the CM motion of the particle's image.
 The frequency of the particle motion is inferred by means of a Fast Fourier Transform (FFT) algorithm.
 The coordinate signal is phase-shifted and delivered as an additional voltage to the trap electrodes, which leads to an effective damping of the particle motion in absence of a particular gas.